Selection and improvement of product formulae for best performance of quantum simulation: Numerical comparison of product formulae

 where $N$ is the number of orbitals and $\Omega$ is the volume (denoted $n$ and $\omega$ in \cite{Low2022trotter}).
 The constants for the scaling of these norms are derived in Ref.~\cite{rubin2023quantum} as

-For an initial order of magnitude estimate, the chemical accuracy required for the phase estimation is about $0.001$ Hartree, which implies $T$ of about $1000\pi$, and $\varepsilon$ can be taken to be of order 1.
-With high estimates $\eta\approx 100$ and $N/\Omega \approx 10^9$, the left-hand-side (LHS) of Eq.~\eqref{chemthresh} would be on the order of $10^{10}$, which means our 8th order should be preferred to 10th order.
-Therefore, in this case either 8th order or 10th order could be chosen depending on the details of the system
+For an initial order of magnitude estimate, the chemical accuracy required for the phase estimation is about $0.001$ Hartree.
+As discussed above, for phase estimation we replace $T/\epsilon$ in the threshold with $1/\epsilon_H$.
+With estimates $\eta\approx 100$ and $N/\Omega$ in the range $10^3$ to $10^9$ (corresponding to $\Delta$ between $10^{-1}a_0$ and $10^{-3}a_0$ in Ref.~\cite{SuPRXQuantum21}), the left-hand-side (LHS) of Eq.~\eqref{chemthresh} would be in the range $2.2\times 10^{7}$ to $2.6\times 10^{9}$.
+That is far below the threshold between 8th and 10th order, demonstrating that our 8th order should be preferred to 10th order.
+It is also above the threshold between 6th and 8th order, indicating that 8th order provides the best performance for simulations of this type.
+For smaller simulations 6th order will be optimal, but it may be expected that the small values of $N/\Omega$ would not provide a sufficiently accurate representation of the quantum system.

 For comparison, we also consider the Alpha + Hydrogen system from Ref.~\cite{rubin2023quantum}.
-The parameters $\eta$, $N$ and $\Omega$ are given in Table II of that work.
-Some of the most challenging values of $T,\epsilon$ are given in Figure 8 of that work, with for example $T=40$ and $\epsilon=10^{-4}$.
+The parameters $\eta$, $N$ and $\Omega$ are given in Table 1 of that work as 218, $53^3$, and 2420, respectively.
+Some of the most challenging values of $T,\epsilon$ are given in Figure 4 of that work, with for example $T=40$ and $\epsilon=10^{-4}$.
 With these parameters the LHS of Eq.~\eqref{chemthresh} is approximately $8.6\times 10^9$, which is below the threshold (between 8th and 10th order) by a few orders of magnitude.
 The smallest values of $T/\epsilon$ from Ref.~\cite{rubin2023quantum} are obtained with $T=10$ and $\epsilon=0.01$ (see Table IV).
 That results in a value for the LHS of Eq.~\eqref{chemthresh} of $2.2\times 10^7$, which is above the threshold between 6th and 8th order, so our 8th order product formula would still be optimal.
 This indicates that the new 8th order product formula found here should be optimal for the full range of parameter values used in Ref.~\cite{rubin2023quantum}.
 Nonetheless, for smaller values of $T/\epsilon$ it may be advantageous to further customise the product formula to provide better performance at larger time steps, as described above to improve the threshold between 6th order and 8th order.